-WARNING: Please perform an inventory integrity with fix options before performing a physical count.
+WARNING: Please perform inventory integrity with 'fix' options before performing a physical count.

 This article is here to describe at a high level the strategies used in the “Big Count” method.
-Serial numbered parts are not included as part of this process, please verify your serial numbers seperately.
-This article describes doing year end inventory counts.
-Adjustments would have to be made to the processes described to use it for cycle counts.
+Serial numbered parts are not included as part of this process, please verify your serial numbers separately.
+This article describes doing year-end inventory counts.
+Adjustments would have to be made to the processes described to use them for cycle counts.

 The Big Count method is used when you have a data collector like the HT630 or another type.
 HT630 would be my default choice for a data collector to purchase.
 A handheld scanner is a device where we generally load a small program that allows you to scan a product and then enter a quantity.
 The program allows you to go around and scan your parts into the device, dock it to your PC, and then load it to an invoice, physical count, or purchase order (limited functionality on PO's).
 This can greatly speed up the counting of inventory because you can go out into the yard and scan products making data entry very quick.